lemberalla/manwe-releases/README.md

 ## What It Does

 - Assembles 4-6 expert advisors with unique perspectives for your question
-- Runs 8-round debates where advisors argue, challenge, and fact-check each other
+- Runs multi-round debates where advisors argue, challenge, and fact-check each other
-- Searches 9 real sources (PubMed, Semantic Scholar, arXiv, Wikipedia, and more)
+- Searches mass databases and the internet (PubMed, Semantic Scholar, arXiv, Wikipedia, and more)
 - Delivers structured reports with predictions, confidence scores, and action plans
 - Detects knowledge gaps mid-debate and recruits guest experts
 - Lets you inject events and interview agents during the simulation